-Federal NDP leadership candidate Brian Topp speaks at a meeting of the Kings-Hants NDP riding association.
+Federal NDP leadership candidate Brian Topp speaks at a meeting of the Kings-Hants NDP riding association in 2011.

 Kings North MLA Jim Morton intends to support Brian Topp in his bid to become the next leader of Canada’s New Democratic Party.